Thursday, March 12, 2026

 It’s going really well, but Tony also says: “There’s never enough fucking time.”
 That’s a statement I’ve also heard from community theatre actors in their preparation.

-Without spoiling too much, Nappo says there’s some dark shit in The Neighbours and some funny shit as well.
-The script delves into some dark, terrifying shit.
-Tony compares it to peeling an onion.
+Without spoiling too much, Nappo says the script delves into some dark, terrifying and funny shit.
+He compares it to peeling an onion.
 The result slowly sneaks up on you.

 To learn more about The Neighbours, visit tarragontheatre.com